JoernBerkefeld/SFMC-Cookbook/faq/README.md

 var payload4 = Variable.GetValue('myCustomAttribute4');
 // now convert payload4's string into an actual JSON
-// the "+ ''" converts payload4 into a string, making sure we dont get error 500 if it wasn't already payload4 = Platform.Function.ParseJSON(payload4 + '')
+// the "+ ''" converts payload4 into a string, making sure we dont get error 500 if it wasn't already payload4 = Platform.Function.ParseJSON(payload4 + '');
 ```

-*Note:* It is recommended by SFMC (at least the TC that I talked to) as well as by myself to only use ONE parameter and encode all your data inside of it as either XML (for AmpScript) or JSON (for SSJS).
+_Note:_ It is recommended by SFMC (at least the TC that I talked to) as well as by myself to only use ONE parameter and encode all your data inside of it as either XML (for AmpScript) or JSON (for SSJS).
 That way, you are more flexible when the system calling you API wants to send in more data.

 ## Journey Builder